wpengine/headless-docs/atlas-search/public-api/index.md

 4. To ensure a document has a unique identifier in the `DocumentInput` object, follow these guidelines:
    1. The `id` field of the `DocumentInput` object should be used to provide a unique identifier for the document.
 This field is optional, allowing flexibility in case an identifier is not initially available.
    2. If an `id` is provided in the `DocumentInput` object, the system checks whether a document with that `id` already exists.
 If it does, the existing document is updated with the new data instead of creating a new document.
    3. In cases where no `id` is provided in the `DocumentInput` object, the system automatically generates a unique identifier for the document.
 This ensures that each document has a unique identifier, even if one is not explicitly provided.
-By following these guidelines, you can effectively handle document creation and updates, ensuring uniqueness of identifiers and appropriate handling based on the presence or absence of an `id` in the `DocumentInput` object.
+      By following these guidelines, you can effectively handle document creation and updates, ensuring uniqueness of identifiers and appropriate handling based on the presence of an `id` in the `DocumentInput` object.
 5. Optionally, you can include metadata by using the `meta` field.
 This allows you to provide additional information that will be logged on the server.
-Including metadata can be helpful for analyzing and understanding the logs more effectively.
+Metadata can be helpful for analyzing and understanding the logs more effectively.

+#### GraphQL Examples to Create or Update a Document

 Here’s an example mutation to create a new document: